alberttxu/Raspberry-PI-Web-Temperature-Logger---ds18b20/README.md

 # Web-Temperature-Logger---ds18b20
-Create daily logs using a ds18b20 digital temperature sensor.
+Create logs using a ds18b20 digital temperature sensor.

-Using cron jobs, python, gnuplot, and apache to create daily graphs.
+Install python, gnuplot, and apache to create daily graphs.

-Personal setup on Raspberry Pi.
+Put files from apache into /var/www/html.
+Use scripts/temp_cron.sh in crontab.